-The MCO's grievance and appeals procedures must be understandable and accessible to Medicaid enrollees and must comply with federal requirements and West Virginia Statutes 33-25A-12, and must be approved in writing by BMS (42 CFR §434.32).
+The MCO's grievance and appeals procedures must be understandable and accessible to Medicaid enrollees, must comply with federal requirements and West Virginia Statutes 33-25A-12, and must be approved in writing by BMS.
 Each MCO may have only one level of appeal for enrollees.
-All required notices will be developed by BMS.